c3-ldml/docusaurus/docs/voice-gateway/webapp/carriers.md

 2. Go to the **Outbound Authentication** section and activate its setting.
 3. Fill in the following fields:
     - **Username** — the name of the user required for outbound call authentication.
-    - **Password** — the user password required for outbound call authentication.<br> These credentials are used by the SIP client to authenticate with the SIP trunk provider when making outbound calls.
+    - **Password** — the user password required for outbound call authentication.<br /> These credentials are used by the SIP client to authenticate with the SIP trunk provider when making outbound calls.
 4. Activate the **Require SIP Register** setting.
 This setting indicates whether the SIP trunk provider requires SIP registration before allowing outbound calls.
 SIP registration is the process where the SIP client registers its location and availability with the SIP server.
 5. In the **SIP Realm** field, specify the domain associated with the SIP server's, for example, `sip.nexmo.com`.
 6. _(Optional)_ In the **SIP From User** field, specify the user of the SIP From header, indicating the message's sender.
 This field can contain the name or telephone number of the Voice Gateway Carrier.